dewni-shivanthi-23/smartflix-ml-recommender/README.md

 - Use the `notebooks/` directory to begin with EDA or experiments.
 - Place any datasets in the `data/` directory.

+4. Run the backend server
+# Using Uvicorn (FastAPI)
+python -m uvicorn src.server:app --reload

+# Using simple HTTP server (for frontend static files)
+python -m http.server 5500

+Backend API will be accessible at http://127.0.0.1:8000

+Frontend (if static HTML/CSS/JS) will run at http://127.0.0.1:5500

 ---

 ## 🧠 ML Techniques Used